Toothlessness: Preservation of alveolar ridge height

 The longer people are missing teeth, wear dentures or partials, the less bone they have in their jaws.
 This may result in decreased ability to chew food well, a decreased quality of life, social insecurity and decreasing esthetics because of a collapsing of the lower third of their face.

 The bone loss also results in a significant decrease in chewing force, prompting many denture and partial wearers to avoid certain kinds of food.
-Food collecting under the appliance takes their enjoyment out of eating so they make their grocery and restaurant choices by what they can eat.
+Collection of food particles under the appliance may inadvertently affect the patients choice of food.
 There are several reports that correlate the quality and length of peoples lives with their ability to chew.